Sharing the Love of Karate in the Spirit of Aloha – Honolulu Uechi-Ryu Gasshuku: Traditional Intensive Training!

 What especially distinguishes this tradition of Budo practice is the element of cohabitating with fellow students, socialization during meals and after training hours, and the bonds practitioners form throughout the experience.
 Gasshuku is not just a part of the student’s day, but a lifestyle gear-change, and important part of their mosaic of Budo training.

-Please consider joining us at Magic Island in Honolulu Hawaii on January 11th and 12th 2020 for the first annual Honolulu Uechi-ryu Gasshuku.
+Please consider joining us at Magic Island in Honolulu Hawaii in January 2021 for the Honolulu Uechi-ryu Gasshuku.

 Anyone wishing to attend from out of state will need to arrange their own transportation and accommodations.